 The Sports Awards are an important aspect of the College's recognition of the activities of all the clubs and as such are not to be taken lightly.

-The very first NUI, Galway Club of the Year award for the academic year of 1999-2000 was won by the club.
+The very first University of Galway Club of the Year award for the academic year of 1999-2000 was won by the club.

 KINGFISHER SCHEDULE